 February is here and we couldn’t be happier because with it comes one of our favourite holidays: Chinese New Year.
-We love seeing the city come to life with colourful celebrations and having a great excuse to indulge in great food and drink with family, friends and colleagues.
-If you’re looking for some hot new spots to enjoy a decadent CNY feast with amazing eats and vibes, these are our top picks for Singapore’s latest and greatest new restaurants, cafes and bars.
+We love seeing the city come to life with colourful celebrations and having a great excuse to indulge in great food and drink with family, friends, and colleagues.
+If you’re looking for some hot new spots to enjoy a decadent CNY feast with amazing eats and vibes, here're our top picks of Singapore’s latest and greatest new restaurants, cafes, and bars.

 The views aren’t the only draw at 665°F, a lofty new spot on Level 38 of the Andaz Singapore that offers stellar vistas of the Singapore skyline.
 Adding to the allure is an intimate 30-seat dining room and an open kitchen where the chefs grill up premium halal-certified meats and seafood on a Pira oven and grill set to a temperature of 665°F (hence the name).
-Start with some delicately seasoned seafood like paper-thin slices of Lime-cured King Fish before moving on to thick steaks grilled to perfection with a series of mouthwatering sides.
+Start with some delicately seasoned seafood like paper-thin slices of lime-cured king fish before moving on to thick steaks grilled to perfection with a series of nom-worthy sides.

 Bakery & Bar

 You may know 112 Telok Ayer as The Muffinry, a shophouse bakery offering delicious homemade muffins and sweet treats.
-Well they’ve recently undergone a facelift and rebranded themselves as Bakery & Bar, a cool cafe and restaurant where you can still get those famous fluffy muffins, as well as fresh homemade breads and savoury dishes for breakfast, lunch and dinner.
-Come during the day for coffee, sandwiches and salads or pop by in the evening for a craft beer, glass of wine, tasty tapas and pizzas.
+Well, its recently undergone a facelift and rebranded as Bakery & Bar, a cool cafe and restaurant where you can still get those famous fluffy muffins, as well as fresh homemade breads and savoury dishes for breakfast, lunch, and dinner.
+Come during the day for coffee, sandwiches, and salads or pop by in the evening for a craft beer, glass of wine, tasty tapas, and pizzas.
 They’ve also added extra seating upstairs on the mezzanine and second floor.

 Perched on the 54th storey of the SkyPark at Marina Bay Sands, LAVO is an Italian-American bistro brought to us by the TAO Group.
 Inspired by the original LAVO locations in Las Vegas and New York City, the Singapore locale features hardwood and mosaic-tiled floors, plush leather booths and a vibrant al fresco terrace with a bar and gelato cart.
 Sample authentic Italian-American classics like homemade pastas and grilled meats, then make your way to the lounge and bar for innovative cocktails and lively DJ sets.